KikeVen/python911/_posts/2019-9-23-string_tutorial-09.md

 ### `.startswith()` and `.endswith()`

-These two methods determin if a target string starts or ends with a particular substring.
-The methods will returtn `True` or `False`
+These two methods determines if a target string starts, or ends, with a particular substring.
+The methods will return `True` or `False`.

 #### `.startswith()`